Meet Our Team

 Visual Producer

-Marcus Major is a photographer and former Time Warner and Dell employee.
-Major, now a resident of Austin, TX, grew up in Robbins, IL, and was a lifelong resident of the South Suburbs until enrolling at the University of Illinois at Urbana-Champaign.
+Marcus Major is a photographer and videographer.
+Major, now a resident of Austin, TX, grew up in Robbins, IL, and was a lifelong resident of the South Suburbs of Chicago until enrolling at the University of Illinois at Urbana-Champaign.
 He majored in photography at Columbia College in Chicago, where he received a bachelor of science degree in communications.
 Major graduated from Shepherd High School in Palos Heights, IL, in 1981.

 -